rayzr522/calculator-repl/README.md

 # Calculator REPL

+> A simple REPL calculator program written in C++ for learning purposes

 This is my attempt at making a REPL calculator in C++.
 This is one of my first projects in **C++**, so I'll be surprised if I even manage to compile this thing.

 ## Usage